ultralytics/ultralytics/docs/en/help/contributing.md

 Thank you for your interest in contributing to [Ultralytics open-source](https://github.com/ultralytics) YOLO projects.
 Your participation is crucial in shaping the future of our software and fostering a community of innovation and collaboration.
 Whether you're improving code, reporting bugs, or suggesting features, your contributions make a significant impact.

-We're eager to see your ideas in action and appreciate your commitment to advancing object detection technology.
+We look forward to seeing your ideas in action and appreciate your commitment to advancing object detection technology.
 Let's continue to grow and innovate together in this exciting open-source journey.
 Happy coding! 🚀🌟